Search by

 What bedding is suitable for a 3/4 sized bed?

-A 3/4 sized bed is larger than a single but slightly smaller than a standard double.
 It's worth checking online for 3/4 sized bedding specifically as many stockists now offer this.
 Otherwise, they would recommend opting for bedding that fits a small to standard double bed.

 I want to move or upgrade my room.
 Can I do this?

-All our show flats, and the images on their website, are representative of a particular room type unless labelled otherwise – however they are not identical.
+All our show flats, and the images on our website, are representative of a particular room type unless labelled otherwise – however they are not identical.
 Your room will have all the same features and fittings, just in a slightly different set up.
 If you are unhappy with your room, please speak to the reception team.
 Where there are other rooms available they will offer these as an alternative.
 Please be aware that these requests may incur a charge.

 How do I collect my key?